ob-julian/gameList/README.md

     One example:
     ```bash
-    docker run -p 8080:8080 -e CONTEXT_PATH=/gameList -e DB_USER=sa -e DB_PASSWORD=password -d --restart always --name game-listing game-listing
+    docker run -p 8080:8080 -e CONTEXT_PATH=/gameList -e DB_USER=sa -e DB_PASSWORD=password -v h2-data:/h2 -d --restart always --name game-listing game-listing
     ```

-4. The application will be running on `http://localhost:8080/CONTEXT_PATH` dont forget to configure the firewall to allow the port 8080 or put it behind a reverse proxy.
+3. The application will be running on `http://localhost:8080/CONTEXT_PATH` dont forget to configure the firewall to allow the port 8080 or put it behind a reverse proxy.

+##### With Docker Compose

+1. Change build configuration
+    - Open the `docker-compose.yml` file
+    - Change the `CONTEXT_PATH` environment variable to the desired context path
+    - Fell free to also change the other environment variables
+2. Open a terminal
+3. Build and start the Docker Compose setup
+    ```bash
+    docker-compose up -d --build
+    ```
+3. The application will be running on `http://localhost:8080/CONTEXT_PATH`.
+Don't forget to configure the firewall to allow port 8080 or put it behind a reverse proxy.

 #### Reverse Proxy
 the application can be put behind a reverse proxy like Nginx or Apache, here is an example of a Apache configuration: